Causes for error 25

 Other possible causes are:

-- Damage to wire or connection at internal controller
+- Damage to wire or connection at the internal controller

-- Brake lever not springing back into proper position
+- The brake lever not springing back into the proper position

 If you are unable to resolve the issue, a replacement sensor or brake lever may be needed.
-While troubleshooting this and determining the cause, you can disconnect these wires from the internal controller so that you can continue to use it.
+While troubleshooting this and determining the cause, you can disconnect these wires from the internal controller so that you can continue to operate your ebike.
 This can also be helpful in determining which brake lever or sensor is causing the issue if it is not clear from a visual inspection for damage.
-With the brake sensor wires disconnected, please be mindful you are not pedaling while braking, but that is not something that is recommended at any time.
+With the brake sensor wires disconnected, please be mindful that you are not pedaling while braking.
 If you pedal backwards, or release the throttle, power is cut to the motor as well.

-You can see below, this is the type of sensor located inside of the brake levers for these models.
-When the brakes are not being used, the button is pressed in, and there are no errors.
-When the brake lever is squeezed, the button raises out and this sends a signal to cut power to the motor.
+The type of sensor located inside the brake levers for these models is shown below.
+When the brakes are not being used, the sensor is not activated and there are no errors.
+When the brake lever is squeezed, the button is raised which sends a signal to cut power to the motor.